cvdabbeele/cloudOneOnAWS/README.md

 # High level overview of steps (detailed steps in next section)
 1. open Cloud9
+2. configure AWS CLI
-2. clone this repo
+3. clone this repo
-3. enter your configuration settings in `00_define_vars.sh.sample` and save it as `.sh` (make sure it is executable)
+4. enter your configuration settings in `00_define_vars.sh.sample` and save it as `.sh` (make sure it is executable)
-4. run ./up.sh to deploy the environment (pipeline, scanner,...)
+5. run ./up.sh to deploy the environment (pipeline, scanner,...)
-5. build a sample container and see how it get scanned by Cloud One Container Security (C1CS).
+6. build a sample container and see how it get scanned by Cloud One Container Security (C1CS).
 If it has more  vulnerabilities, malware or sensitive content than defined in the threshold, then it will not be pushed to the ECR Registry.
-6. increase the security thresholds in buildspec.yaml file (=allow more risk) and rebuild the (vulnerable) container.
+7. increase the security thresholds in buildspec.yaml file (=allow more risk) and rebuild the (vulnerable) container.
 It will now be pushed to the ECR registry and deployed on EKS.
-7. Run a few exploits against it.
+8. Run a few exploits against it.
 Depending on the settings in Cloud One Application Security (C1AS), they will be blocked.  (for a detailed demo scenario, see **howToDemo.md** )
-6. run ./down.sh to tear everything down
+9. run ./down.sh to tear everything down

 # Detailed setup instructions

-## Requirements
+## Requirements       -----DO READ-----
 The AWS region that you work in, on your account, must be able to create a VPC and a Public IP. (there is a soft limit of 5 VPCs per AWS account per AWS region)  <br />
 The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created, <br />
 The User account that you will use:
 - must have **Programmatic Access** as well as **AWS Management Console Access**
 - must have **AdministratorAccess** permissions (AWS console -> Services -> IAM -> Users -> click on the user -> Permissions tab -> If AdministratorAccess is not there, then click on Add permissions and add it; or request the rights from you Admin)  The reason is that the script will not only create an EKS cluster, but also a lot of other things, like VPC, subnets, routetables, roles, IPs,...

+The AWS Region that you will use must have
 - **one "free" VPC "slot"**
-  Bij default, there is a soft limit of 5 VPCs per region.
+  By default, there is a soft limit of 5 VPCs per region.
 This script must be able to create 1 VPC
 - **one "free" Elastic IP "slot"**
-  Bij default, there is a soft limit of 5 Elastic IPs per region.
+  By default, there is a soft limit of 5 Elastic IPs per region.
 This script must be able to create 1 Elastic IP

+(trial) Licenses:
 - **A license for Cloud One Container Image Security** (aka SmartCheck) If you don't have a license key yet, you can get one here: https://www.trendmicro.com/product_trials/download/index/us/168 <br />
 - **CloudOne Application Security Account** If you want to demo the Runtime Protection as well, then you need this account.
 You can register for a trial here: https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen  You will need to create a "group" for the MoneyX application.
 This will give you a **key** and a **secret** that you can use for TREND_AP_KEY and TREND_AP_SECRET<br />